IAIA24 Sessions

 Conference Topic: T3.
 From Just Transition to Just Transformation

-There are many thoughts on what the role of government should be in a Just Transformation.
-This session provides an opportunity to hear directly from different types of governments on what they think their role is and some of the challenges, risks, and opportunities they grapple with every day.
+There are many thoughts on what the role of government should be in a just transformation.
+This session provides an opportunity to hear from practitioners with direct experience in First Nation, provincial, and federal governments about governments' role in a just transition and some of the challenges, risks, and opportunities.

 Acceptance Status: approve